-The mission of the Department of City and Regional Planning at UC Berkeley is to improve equity, the economy and the environment in neighborhoods, communities, cities, and metropolitan regions by creating knowledge and engagement through our teaching, research and service.
+The mission of the Department of City and Regional Planning at UC Berkeley is to improve equity, the economy and the environment in neighborhoods, communities, cities, and metropolitan regions by creating knowledge and engagement through our teaching, research, and service.
 We aim to design and create cities, infrastructure, and public services that are sustainable, affordable, enjoyable, and accessible to all.

 Wisely and successfully intervening in the public realm, whether locally, nationally, or globally, is a challenge.
 Our urban future is complex and rapidly changing.
 Resource scarcity and conflict, technological innovation, retrofitting of existing built environments, and social empowerment will alter the ways in which planning has conventionally been carried out.

-Master of City Planning
+Master of City (M.C.P.)
+Planning

 PhD in City Planning

 The PhD in City Planning at the University of California, Berkeley provides training in urban and planning theory, advanced research, and the practice of planning.
 Established in 1968, the program has granted more than 170 doctorates.
-Alumni of the program have established national and international reputations as planning educators, social science researchers and theorists, policy makers and practitioners.
+Alumni of the program have established national and international reputations as planning educators, social science researchers and theorists, policymakers and practitioners.
 Today the program is served by nearly 20 City and Regional Planning faculty with expertise in community and economic development, transportation planning, urban design, international development, environmental planning, and global urbanism.
 With close ties to numerous research centers and initiatives, the program encourages its students to develop specializations within the field of urban studies and planning and to expand their intellectual horizons through training in the related fields of architecture, landscape architecture and environmental planning, civil engineering, anthropology, geography, sociology, public policy, public health, and political science.

 Source: Berkeley Academic Guide